3O11/mff-poznamky/Zaklady-Vyvoje-Pocitacovych-Her/scripting.md

 ## Basic script structure

 Every script in Unity is basically just a class that inherits from `MonoBehaviour`.
-Otherwise, it's just a normal C# function.
+Otherwise, it's just a normal C# class.
 That means there is no special syntax to follow.
 The only exception are methods that actually interact with the engine and the entities the scripts(components) are attached to.